Sankaradi: Early life

 Sankaradi passed intermediate from Maharajas College, Ernakulam.
 Before entering films, Sankaradi briefly dabbled in politics, journalism and theatre.
 He had earlier joined the Indian National Congress, but later became a cardholder of the undivided Communist Party of India (CPI).
-However, he returned his party card after the CPI split in 1964 and turned to theatre.
+However, he handed in his party card after the CPI split in 1964 and turned to theatre.

 Sankaradi joined the trade union movement at Baroda Railways while he was studying Marine engineering at Baroda.
-He abandoned his studies to pursue a job as a journalist in The Literary Review a newspaper based in Mumbai.
+He abandoned his studies to pursue a job as a journalist in The Literary Review, a newspaper based in Mumbai.

 Film career

 A stint in theatre in the mid-1960s in Kerala prepared Sankaradi for his foray into films.
-Since his debut in Kunchacko's Kadalamma, he remained an integral part of Malayalam cinema till his death.
+After his debut in Kunchacko's Kadalamma, he remained an integral part of Malayalam cinema till his death.

-In 1968, he acted in Viruthan Shanku, the first full-length comedy in Malayalam cinema directed by P. Venu.
+In 1968, he acted in Viruthan Shanku, the first full-length comedy in Malayalam cinema, directed by P. Venu.
 Sankaradi won the state's best character artiste award in 1969–71.
-He also holds the record for featuring in over 300 films with Prem Nazir.
+He holds the record for featuring in over 300 films with Prem Nazir.